ikos-dighum/ikos-dighum.github.io/calendar.md

 # Calendar

-We meet every other Wednesday from 10.30am to 12pm.
+In the fall semester 2023, we meet every Thursday from 12.00 to 13.00.
 All meetings are in PAM389, unless otherwise noted.
-P.S!!
-The seminar on January 17 is scheduled from 12pm to 13.30pm.

 ## Fall 2023